premmi/MapReduceAlgorithms/README.md

 1. Creates an inverted index (dictionary where each word is associated with a list of document identifiers in which that word appears) for a given set of documents.

-2. Implements a relational join as a MapReduce query
+2. Implements a relational join as a MapReduce query.

 3. Implements a MapReduce algorithm that derives the number of friends each person has from a simple social network dataset consisting of key-value pairs where each key is a person and each value is a friend of that person.